homeymusic/mami.codi.R/README.md

 ### 5Partials ~ Partials: 5

 For 5 harmonics, behavioral results and theoretical predictions agree.
-For comparison with the study below with the third partial deleted, notice that the m3 peak is only slightly lower than the M3 peak.
-Near M2, the theoretical smoothed curve is relatively lower than the theoretical predictions plotted as points.
+For comparison with the study below (5 partils with the third partial deleted), notice that the m3 peak is only slightly lower than the M3 peak.

 | detected_pseudo_octave | ignore_amplitudes_below | wavelength_tolerance | frequency_tolerance | smoothing_sigma |
 |:-----------------------|:------------------------|:---------------------|:--------------------|----------------:|